Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Non-Identical Diffusion Process

 which can be directly obtained by substituting the derivation in \eqref{ODE_inverse} by differentiation.
 Furthermore, as suggested in the DDIM paper \cite{ddim}, we actually use the following hybrid version of DDPM and DDIM for better generation.

-where the subscripts indicating time $t$ are omitted, $\bm{\xi}$ is an independently generated standard Gaussian noise and $\varepsilon$ is any constant between 0 and 1.
+where the subscripts indicating time $t$ are omitted, $\bm{\xi}$ is an independently generated standard Gaussian noise and $\varepsilon$ is any constant between 0 and 1, which balances the generation quality and diversity.

-The results in this section reveal that, when applying non-identical DDIM algorithms, all reasonable $\bm{\alpha}_t$s approximately lead to the same distribution given the same starting point.
-Moreover, we do not necessarily cover all the generation paths in the training phase.
-Instead, covering all the high-frequency $\bm{\alpha}_t$ values during training is necessary when designing the training algorithm.
+Moreover, combining Theorems \ref{the:forward} and \ref{the:DDIM}, we can infer that it is not necessary to cover all the potential generation paths during the training phase.
+Instead, covering all the high-frequency $\bm{\alpha}_t$ values during training is necessary when designing the training algorithm, which presents a new challenge in non-identical diffusion systems.

 The error occurs due to the approximation error between the NN and the expectation, as well as the error introduced by replacing differentials with differences.
 The second item relies on the original data distribution $\mu$, which is hard to analyze quantitatively.
 However, similar problems have been well studied in designing the generation steps of identical diffusion models, and these can be directly extended to the non-identical case.
 The unique challenge introduced by non-identity arises from the NN's approximation error.
 The error behavior of the NN depends on both the noise power and the pattern.
 By choosing different paths for $\bm{\alpha}_t$, we are effectively determining the evolution of the noise pattern.
 Even if the starting and ending points are fixed, we can still benefit from selecting an appropriate path.
-However, this problem is also infeasible to analyze quantitatively, and is therefore discussed in the simulation section of this paper.
+However, this problem is also infeasible to analyze quantitatively and is therefore discussed in the simulation section of this paper.